aiadames/6.835-SIMP/README.md

 Run in terminal 'browserify main.js -o bundle.js' to compile changes

 Open Spotify Player + run 'http-server' to begin running program on local server and view UI panel

+Note: Every hour, the Spotify token expires, thus must run 'node simp_tester' to aquire new token if expired.
+Then copy/paste into main.js and recompile to run again.

+## File Specification